zacwest/ZSWTappableLabel/README.md

 1. ` or ` (static text)
 1. `Terms of Service` (link)

+This is similar behavior to Safari, which breaks up elements into discrete chunks.

 When you set a `longPressDelegate`, an additional action on links is added to perform the long-press gesture.
 You should configure the `longPressAccessibilityActionName` to adjust what is read to users.

 When you set an `accessibilityDelegate`, you can add custom actions to a particular link, for example: